German Meatballs Recipe

 - Additional snipped parsley

 In a bowl, combine first 10 ingredients; shape into 18 meatballs, 2 in. each.
 Heat the oil in a skillet; brown the meatballs.
 Remove meatballs and drain fat.
 Spoon sauerkraut into skillet; top with meatballs.
-Cover and simmer for 15-20 minutes or until a thermometer reads 160°.
-Add water if necessary.
+Cover and simmer for 15-20 minutes or until meatballs are cooked through, adding water if necessary.
 Sprinkle with parsley.

 Freeze option: Freeze cooled meatball mixture in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Microwave, covered, on high in a microwave-safe dish until heated through, gently stirring and adding a little water if necessary.
+Microwave, covered, on high in a microwave-safe dish until heated through, stirring gently.
 Yield: 6 servings.

 1 serving (3 each) equals 376 calories, 22 g fat (7 g saturated fat), 114 mg cholesterol, 1,636 mg sodium, 18 g carbohydrate, 4 g fiber, 27 g protein.